fabiooo4/Uni/README.md

+# Disclaimer

+These are my personal study notes, shared for reference purposes only.
+They have not been reviewed for accuracy, completeness, or alignment with official course materials.
+There may be errors or omissions.
+Please use them as a supplementary resource, not a primary source of information.

 # University notes

-These are my university notes for my bachelor in Computer Science.
-I'm sharing them because they can be useful to someone else, even though they are written in Italian.
+These are my personal university notes for my bachelor in Computer Science; everything was written during the lectures.
+I'm sharing them because they can be useful to other students.

 ## Index of the courses